 - You will need to be able to demonstrate that you have the necessary skills and experience to be able to manage behaviour management in a classroom, plan and deliver quality lessons before your course starts.

 - School Direct (salaried) places and courses are managed by a training provider such as a university or School Centred Initial Teacher Training provider; we use Kent and Medway Training for MVTP places.
-Teach First is a charity set up to train teachers for schools in areas of high deprivation.
+Teach First is a charity set up to train teachers for schools in areas of high deprivation and they are the provider.

 - School Direct (salaried) applicants can apply to the school of their choice.
 Teach First applicants need to have the “flexibility to work in any of their locations”